Listen While you Read

 “With riveting, epic melodies that soar and patter along majestically, the Rainbow Danger Club manages to effortlessly skirt the line between beauty and ugliness, light and dark, innocence and depravity.
 One of the greatest bands to emerge from the Shanghai music scene lately, they never cease to amaze audiences with their grandiose musicality and adeptness at crafting songs that don’t seem to leave your head.” -The Guardian (UK), December 2010

-Outside of performing at clubs and bars in Shanghai, RDC has been invited to perform at 4 major festivals in China including Modern Sky’s Strawberry Music Festival and the Black Rabbit Festival, toured domestically to cities Beijing, Wuhan, and Hangzhou, and opened for or toured with international acts visiting China including USA’s French Horn Rebellion and Lymbyc System and Holland’s The Black Atlantic.
+Rainbow Danger Club has played 4 major festivals in China including Modern Sky’s Strawberry Music Festival and the Black Rabbit Festival, toured domestically to cities Beijing, Wuhan, and Hangzhou, and opened for or toured with international acts visiting China including the French Horn Rebellion, Lymbyc System and The Black Atlantic.
 In 2012, they completed a 15-city tour of the United States.
-It was not an economic disaster.
+The 2012 live release of KVRX presents: Rainbow Danger Club, a live radio broadcast from Austin, Texas, documents the live adaptations of their songs and features members of the Austin-based band The Noise Revival Orchestra.